Tuesday, March 18, 2025

 • When on HRT – To monitor the effectiveness of medication and progesterone balance in hormone therapy.

-Serum levels are more commonly used in clinical practice.
-Low levels may indicate anovulation, luteal phase defects, or hormonal imbalances where high levels may occur during pregnancy, with ovarian cysts, or with excessive progesterone supplementation.
-Blood tests are considered the gold standard for assessing progesterone levels in most medical settings.
-Saliva or urine tests may provide insights but are generally not as reliable for diagnosing hormone imbalances or guiding HRT adjustments and often are not considered a reliable method for clinical testing due to possibly being unreliable.
+Serum levels are the more common choice in clinical settings.
+Low levels may suggest anovulation, luteal phase defects, or hormonal imbalances, while high levels can occur in pregnancy, with ovarian cysts, or from excessive progesterone supplementation.
+Blood tests are generally considered the most reliable method for assessing progesterone levels in most medical contexts.
+Saliva or urine tests might offer some information but are typically less reliable for diagnosing hormone imbalances or guiding HRT adjustments and are often not considered dependable for clinical testing.
+While specific target ranges differ, the aim in HRT is to ensure sufficient progesterone to prevent endometrial hyperplasia.
+A mid-luteal phase serum progesterone level is often the goal for cyclical HRT, whereas lower levels may be acceptable for continuous combined HRT.
+Ultimately, HRT necessitates an individualized approach, and the optimal progesterone level should be determined by a healthcare provider through careful patient assessment and monitoring.

 Consequences of Low Progesterone Levels